Posted by Lara Mason 32888 Hits

 Event Technology: Public safety & emergency communications, Testing languages

-ETSI, with the support of the European Commission (EC), the European Free Trade Association (EFTA), the Critical Communications Association (TCCA) and the Union Internationale des Chemins de fer (UIC), organizes the 2nd FRMCS (Future Railway Mobile Communication System) PlugtestsTM event, which will take place as a remote-only event from 16th to 20th May 2022.
+ETSI organised, with the support of the European Commission (EC), the European Free Trade Association (EFTA), the Critical Communications Association (TCCA) and the Union Internationale des Chemins de fer (UIC), the 3rd FRMCS (Future Railway Mobile Communication System) Plugtests event which was hosted by UIC in Paris, FR from 3 to 7 July 2023.

 GSM-R is the current standard for the railway telecommunication services developed and maintained by ETSI TC RT.
 With the increased need for more throughout, higher capacity and flexible deployment options, FRMCS is being developed based on 3GPP Mission Critical Services.